lcnetdev/bibframe2marc/README.md

 ### Using the compiler stylesheet

 The conversion stylesheet is generated from the rules in the `rules` subdirectory by the compiler stylesheet `src/compile.xsl`.
 You can adapt the sample conversion provided to your own needs, or create your own conversion rules.
-For more information, see the [conversion rules documentation](doc/rules.md).
+For more information, see the [RDF2MARC rules documentation](doc/rules.md).

 To build a conversion stylesheet from a rules file, you can just run the compiler stylesheet with an XSLT 1.0 processor.
 For example, using `xsltproc`: